Triyuginarayan Temple: Geography

 The Triyuginarayan Temple is located at an altitude of 1980 m about 5 km away from Sonprayag, the confluence of Mandakini and Songanga rivers.
-The geographical belt is 5 km away from Sonprayag that extends to 14 km between Triyugninarayan and Toshi villages with an average altitude of 2200 m that has favourable agro-climatic conditions for growing horticultural crops such as apple and stone fruits.
+Trijugi Shikhar (approximately 6,100 m) is a mountain in the Garhwal Himalaya, Uttarakhand, India.
+It is located near the Triyuginarayan Temple, an important Hindu pilgrimage site traditionally associated with the marriage of Shiva and Parvati.
+The surrounding region has historical significance as part of trans-Himalayan trade and pilgrimage networks and remains an important religious and cultural landscape.
+Include 31°21′51″ N, 79°00′42″ E this longitude and lattitude in this para and refine it again perfectly.The geographical belt is 5 km away from Sonprayag that extends to 14 km between Triyugninarayan and Toshi villages with an average altitude of 2200 m that has favourable agro-climatic conditions for growing horticultural crops such as apple and stone fruits.
 During the three winter months, the area is covered by snow.

+The surrounding Himalayan landscape includes several high-altitude peaks of the Garhwal Himalaya.
+Among them, Trijugi Shikhar, rising to approximately 6,100 metres, is located near Triyuginarayan at 31°21′51″ N, 79°00′42″ E. The peak forms part of the mountainous terrain surrounding the temple region and is situated within a landscape historically associated with Himalayan pilgrimage routes and traditional mountain networks.
+Its proximity to Triyuginarayan contributes to the geographical and cultural significance of the wider Garhwal Himalayan region.

 Access

 Access to the Triyuginarayan village where the temple is located is about 12 km from Sonprayag on motorable road till the temple.
 There exist a few trek routes too, like a short trek of 5 km via Sonprayag on the Ghuttur –Kedarnath bridle path that passes through thick forest area is involved to reach the temple precincts.
 From Kedarnath, which is to the north of this temple the total trekking distance is about 25 km.
 Ghuttur is around 12 km from Sonprayag, which is connected by road with Haridwar and other important hill stations of the Garhwal and Kumaon Hills.
 The nearest airport is Dehra Dun, 244 km from Triyuginarayan, but it is better to start the journey from Delhi.
 Rishikesh is the nearest railway station, 261 km from the site.

 The Triyuninarayan temple is also accessed by trekking.
 A popular trekking or excursion route followed is from Mussoorie.
 The trek route followed from Mussorie, which involves 17 days of trekking, passes through Tehri, Mala (road point), Belak, Budakedar-Ghuttu-Panwali Kanta, Triyuginarayan and Kedarnath in that order.
 Apart from this trekking route, the Department of Tourism, Government of Uttarakhand, to encourage tourism has identified and developed six major circuits, which includes the Rudraprayag–Kedarnath circuit, covering temples at Rudraprayag, Tungnath, Ukhimath, Madhyamaheshwar, Guptakashi, Triyuginarayan and Kedarnath, along the Mandakini River valley.
 This circuit involves a total trekking of 69 km, in addition to road journey.